Logo Design History Series

 The concept of the lettermark dates back to ancient Greece and Rome, where rulers used monograms on coins to identify their reign.
 This tradition of using initials as a seal of authenticity and authority carried through the Middle Ages with royal ciphers and artisan hallmarks.

-In the modern corporate era, lettermarks evolved to solve a new problem: complexity.
-As businesses like "International Business Machines" sought global recognition, they needed a visual language that transcended barriers.
-The solution was simplification— condensing the name into the iconic "IBM."
+In the global marketplace, lettermarks evolved to solve a new problem: complexity.
+As fashion retailers like "Hennes & Mauritz" expanded worldwide, they needed a visual language that transcended linguistic barriers.
+The solution was simplification—condensing the name into the iconic "H&M."

 Iconic Lettermarks